annaphp/spring_notes/spring_review_answers.md

 - In JPA, there is EntityManagerFactory that gives you an instance of EntityManager.
 EntityManager allows you to persist objects and manage transactions.

-JPA is an interface (a standard for ORM), Hibernate is an implementation that satisfies JPA standarts.
+JPA is an interface (a standard for ORM), Hibernate is an implementation that satisfies JPA standards.

 Name key classes/interfaces in JPA
 - EntityManagerFactory (defined in config) and  EntityManger (used in Repository)